pranit-ai/AI_Projects/SQL AI Agent/Readme.md

   Worked with **SQLite** for database querying and handling structured data in real-time.

 - **Automation Tools:**
-  Utilized **n8n** for automation of the workflow, ensuring seamless interaction between the Chat UI, OpenAI, and the SQLite database
+  Utilized **n8n** for automation of the workflow, ensuring seamless interaction between the Chat UI, OpenAI, and the SQLite database.

+# Conclusion

+This project demonstrates the power of AI-driven automation in making database querying accessible and efficient for non-technical users.
+By combining natural language processing with SQL querying and database management, users can easily retrieve and analyze data without needing advanced technical knowledge.